 a.
 Foreign citizen holders of ordinary passports can enter Albania without an entry visa if they are citizens of the states noted in Chart 1.
-They have to present their valid passports at the border crossing point, where they pay an entry fee of EUR 10 (EUR 30 for Israeli citizens, only), and are granted a stay permit of 90 days within a 180 days period.
-The entry fee is established on the basis of reciprocity.
+They have to present their valid passports at the border crossing point, where they pay an entry fee of EUR 10 and are granted a stay permit of 90 days within a 180 days period.
 Foreign citizens must have the necessary currency to sustain themselves during their stay in the Republic of Albania.